Skip to main content

 warden

-2. Enter the chat mode and specify the Agent's public URL provided by the hosting:
+2. Enter the chat mode and specify the Agent's public URL assigned by your hosting provider:

 /chat PUBLIC_URL